Latest update: 2020-04-15 17:21:03

 - authorization issued by the regional prefect (see below "Request for Authorization to Exercise").

-To go further Article L. 1132-2 and the following of the Public Health Code.
+For further information: Article L. 1132-2 and the following of the Public Health Code.

 National Specialty Diploma Consulting in Genetics